lalitkrsharma/MERN/README.md

 ## Features

-- Browse and search for rooms
+- Browse and search for rooms.
-- Book for specific dates
+- Book for specific dates.

 ## Installation